LOVISHSETHI077/Valentine/README.md

 ## 💕 Made with Love 💕

-This project was made with love by [Anish](https://github.com/xeven777).
+This project was made with love.
 Feel free to use it to ask your own special someone to be your Valentine!

 ## 💌 Feedback and Contributions 💌